ea4

 Note:

-You can create a profile and then upload it in the EasyApache 4 interface (WHM » Home » Software » EasyApache 4).
-This ensures that your profile saves to the proper location and that a file does not already exist with the selected file name.
-All custom profiles save to the /etc/cpanel/ea4/profiles/custom directory.
+To create a profile, add your desired EasyApache 4 configuration in JSON format, then upload the file in the EasyApache 4 interface (WHM » Home » Software » EasyApache 4).
+This ensures that your profile saves to the proper location and that a file does not already exist with the profile’s file name.

 Example profile